Here are the most popular questions and their answers:

 - What does a criminal history record response tell me?

-The first portion of the record will provide all the reported personal descriptors regarding the subject of record (i.e., maiden name, height, weight, eye color, hair color, social security and driver license number).
+The first portion of the record will provide all the reported personal descriptors regarding the subject of record (i.e., maiden name, height, weight, eye color, hair color).
 There is a chronological list of cases for which the subject was fingerprinted and case information provided.
 Each case is divided into three segments: Arrest Segment - arrest date, law enforcement agency, police agency case number, and the most serious arrest charge.
 Charge Segment - prosecuting agency and a description of the most serious charge authorized for prosecution.
 Judicial Segment - court date, name of court, court file number, description of either all charges in the case or only the convicted charge and the sentence resulting from conviction.

 - What can be done if the person claims the record is incorrect?